xebia/VisualReview/README.md

 Above you can see how the application helps you to identify and evaluate visual changes in your application.

 ## Getting started

-To use VisualReview we first need to start the VisualReview app itself and we need to run tests that send screenshots to the application.
 For a **quick demo** try the [protractor example](https://github.com/xebia/VisualReview-protractor/blob/master/example-project/README.md).

+To use VisualReview we'll start the VisualReview app itself.
+After that, we'll run tests that send screenshots to the server.

 ### Configuring and starting the VisualReview server